RohanNero/Bank-of-Ethereum/README.md

 We do not offer interst at this time!

 (We also dont use your money to invest in various things, your money never leaves the smart contract until you withdraw!)

+personal notes:

+wallets have private key and public address smart contracts have public abi and public address